KayLerch/alexa-utterance-generator/README.md

 # Alexa Utterance and Schema Generator
 Use this tool if you'd like to generate hundreds and thousands of variant utterances for your Alexa skills.
-The tool spits out the list of utterances or a full-fledged interaction model you can drag and drop right into Skill-Builder in the Amazon developer console.
+The tool spits out the list of utterances or a full-fledged interaction model you can drag and drop right into Skill-Builder in the Amazon developer console or upload via SMAPI.

 ## Benefits
 * Maintain all assets of your skill interaction model in human-readable files in your sources